apache/nuttx/configs/fire-stm32v2/README.txt

   7. make

-  8. Edit setenv.h, if necessary, so that the PATH variable includes the path to the newly builtNXFLAT binaries.
+  8. Make sure that the PATH variable includes the path to the newly built NXFLAT binaries.

 DFU and JTAG
 ============